Khosiyat/Algorithms/draft-delete.md

 - **Axios:** Used for making HTTP requests to fetch data from APIs, offering a promise-based interface and robust error handling.
 - **ag-Grid:** Employed for displaying large datasets efficiently in tabular format, providing features like sorting, filtering, and row selection.
 - **date-fns:** Facilitated date manipulation tasks, ensuring consistent handling of temporal data across the application.
-- **CSS-in-JS Libraries (potentially):** Styled-components or Emotion could be used for styling components, providing scoped styles and enhancing maintainability.
+- **CSS-in-JS Libraries (potentially):** Styled components are used for styling components, providing scoped styles and enhancing maintainability.

 </details>

 <details>
   <summary><strong>Reasons for Usage</strong></summary>

-- **React.js with TypeScript:** Chosen for its popularity, strong community support, and the ability to build complex UIs with ease while ensuring type safety.
+- **React.js with TypeScript:** The tech team (Khosiyat, Yuliia, Zuzanna) chose it because of the strong community support, and the ability to build complex UIs with ease while ensuring type safety.
-- **react-chartjs-2:** The reason for choosing this library is: 1) Integration with React.
+- **react-chartjs-2:** The reasons for choosing this library are: 1) Integration with React.
 2) Active Development and Community Support 3) Easy 4) MIT License.
 [see the Decision-making process to select alternative visualization libraries](https://github.com/biodiversitydata-se/biologging-sensor-client/blob/develop/design-docs/Decision-Making-Process-Visualization-Librarires-Document.md)
-- **react-leaflet and Leaflet:** Offered powerful mapping capabilities with extensive customization options, ideal for visualizing geographical data.
+- **react-leaflet and Leaflet:** Suggested by the tech team of Lund University.
+During the product development process, we, the tech team, saw this library offer powerful mapping capabilities with extensive customization options, ideal for visualizing geographical data.
-- **Axios:** Preferred for its simplicity, flexibility, and built-in support for interceptors, allowing for centralized request and response handling.
+- **Axios:** Preferred (by Khosiyat, Yuliia, Zuzanna) for its simplicity, flexibility, and built-in support for interceptors, allowing for centralized request and response handling.
-- **ag-Grid:** Selected for its performance optimizations, extensive feature set, and compatibility with React, making it suitable for handling large datasets efficiently.
+- **ag-Grid:** Suggested by Yuliia, Zuzanna for its performance optimizations, extensive feature set, and compatibility with React, making it suitable for handling large datasets efficiently.
 - **date-fns:** Chosen for its lightweight nature, comprehensive date manipulation utilities, and TypeScript support, ensuring reliable handling of temporal data.
 - **CSS-in-JS Libraries (potentially):** Offered a convenient way to style components with scoped styles, enhancing encapsulation and reusability.